CCM (bicycle company): C.C.M. Weston Factory

 In 1895, H.A.
 Lozier & Co. opened a bicycle manufacturing plant on St. Clair Avenue in the Town of Toronto Junction (as the town was then officially called).
 Massey-Harris and Gendron Bicycles also moved some bike manufacturing to the Junction in the HA Lozier factory.

 Montreal, Winnipeg, and Vancouver, were originally part of a diversified network of C.C.M. manufacturing processes.
 By 1917, C.C.M.'s bicycle manufacturing operations had moved into a larger factory on Lawrence Avenue West east of what is now called Weston Road in Weston, Ontario where manufacturing continued until 1980.

-From 1939-1945, during the Second World War, C.C.M.'s cycle's manufacturing facilities were taken over by the Canadian government and declared an essential war service.
+From 1939 to 1945, during the Second World War, C.C.M.'s cycle's manufacturing facilities were taken over by the Canadian government and declared an essential war service.
 Two simple, one-speed bicycles were manufactured and then shipped in wooden packing crates to the Canadian army.
 They produced motorcars, which have allegedly been used as light military vehicles.
 Due to a rubber shortage in 1942, the pedals of C.C.M.
 Rambler bicycles had wooden blocks.
 According to WWII veterans, the Rambler was popular with U.S. and British armed forces as well as Canadians.

 By the late 1970s, the company was experiencing yearly losses and had to rely on the government for loans to keep itself solvent.
 A change of ownership failed to improve matters and the company declared bankruptcy in January 1983.

 Today, the site of the former C.C.M. factory in Weston is the location of a Tim Hortons coffee shop The community continues to honour CCM with bicycle themed lampposts.